 Here is an example of advanced search for an article with the words atom and physics in the Title, and authored by Friedman:

-Note: it’s not necessary to add ‘AND’ between tags, the previous example returns the same result as: ti:atom physics AND au:Friedman
+It’s not necessary to add ‘AND’ between tags, the previous example returns the same result as: ti:atom physics AND au:Friedman.

 Google Scholar Advanced Search